nialljmiller/summer-school-2026-labs/content/monday/lab-3.md

 ---

-## Step 5 — Python: reproduce the history plots
+## Step 5 — Python: reproduce the history plots and then some

 Once the run has enough history data, use `mesa_reader` to reproduce the four key plots.
 The `python_helpers/` directory contains more complete plotting scripts — the code below is a minimal example you can run directly.